phreborn/MLCAF/Tutorial/PrepareNeuralNetworkModel.md

     json.dump(varDict, jsonfile)
 ```

-The only other thing that remains to be done is to manipulate the ``name'' entry in the variable json file.
+The only other thing that remains to be done is to manipulate the "name" entry in the variable json file.
 We need to make our analysis aware of the (CAF) expression that is to be used for the different variables.
 We simply add this information to our variable json file with
 ```
 ...